Simple questions such as what is compost/composting should be easy to answer.

 (By the time compost is added to the soil, it is a dark crumbly material that looks fully decomposed.
 However, actual decomposition continues for several years, slowly adding nutrients to the ground.)

 Unfortunately, plant material is not the only thing that can be composted.
 Most substances that have recently been alive can be composted, including wool and manure.
-Perhaps a slightly more useful definition for compost could be achieved if you replaced plant material with the world ‘organic’.
+Perhaps a slightly more useful definition for compost could be achieved if you replaced plant material with the word ‘organic’.

 In fact, No Dig expert Charles Dowding does just this.